What is a Privilege Escalation Attack?

 How does Privilege Escalation Work?

-Every local, interactive session or remote access session represents some form of privileged access.
+Every local interactive session or remote access session represents some form of privileged access, regardless if executed by a human or a machine.
 This encompasses everything from guest privileges allowing local logon only, to administrator or root privileges for a remote session and potentially complete system control.
-Therefore, every account that can interact with a system has some privileges assigned.
+Therefore, every account that interacts with a system has some privileges assigned.

-A standard user rarely possesses rights to a database, sensitive files, or anything of value.
+A standard user account rarely has rights to a database, sensitive files, or anything of value.
 So, how does a threat actor navigate an environment and gain administrator or root privileges to exploit them as an attack vector?
 There are five primary methods:

 - Credential exploitation